nmhaga/Flare-Tracker/Documentation/Spec.md

 ```

 ####X-ray Flux
-//specific to this is generating the filename.
+//Specific to this is generating the filename.
 This file is only updated every hour or so, we may wish to pull from Gp_xr_1m.txt.

 Since the lines in the X-ray Flux file are separated by white space and in plain text we will loop over the file and use .split().

 ####Solar Soft

-//specific to this is converting Xray class into number.
+//Since the GOES class comes in a string format, we will convert it to a decimal type.
 The module BeautifulSoup will be used for parsing html once the data is already fetched.
 e.g
 ```python